samitpal/goProbe/README.md

 $ $GOPATH/bin/goProbe -config <*path to config file*>

 By default goProbe displays the probe metrics via the **/metrics** http handler in json format.
 It also displays the current configs via its **/config** http handler.
-The /status handler is yet to be implemented.
+The /status handler displays the lastest probe status.

 To expose the metrics in prometheus format, run it as follows,